قَالَ الْمَلَأُ 370 الأعراف

 ﴾186﴿ Mai yudlil lillaahi falaa haadiya lah; wa yazaruhum fee tughyaanihim ya'mahoon

-﴾182﴿ And those who deny Our signs, We will punish them gradually, in ways they do not perceive
+﴾182﴿ And those who deny Our signs—We will gradually lead them (to destruction) in ways they do not know.

-﴾183﴿ And I will give them time, indeed my grip is firm
+﴾183﴿ And I give them respite, but surely My plan is firm.

-﴾184﴿ Do they not consider (in the Quran) that there is no madness in their well-wisher?
-He is but a clear warner
+﴾184﴿ Do they not reflect (on the Quran)?
+There is no madness in their companion; he is only a clear warner.

-﴾186﴿ Whomsoever Allah sends astray, there is no guide for him, and Allah leaves them wandering in their error
+﴾186﴿ Whoever Allah lets go astray, then there is no guide for him, and He leaves them wandering blindly in their misguidance.

 [182] This verse relates to the first central theme (da‘wā ūlā) of the Surah, and it also refers to the second group, as a contrast to the group mentioned in the very first verse.
 It is also the fourth warning (zajr rābi‘).